HamoyeHQ/stage-f-02-school-progress/README.md

 # Indian School Education Statistics
+*Use these data for Indian schools which includes GER, wtare facility, electricity, DR etc to analyse whether or not these schools are progressing*

 **Inspiration**

 This study is inspired by the quest to know how the education in India is progressing over the years.
 You can start your exploration by answering the below questions: